 As we can see from the newly obtained results above, we were able to reduce the infection concentration to almost zero with the configuration, making it safe for healthcare workers to tend to the patients.

 Download this free case study to learn how the SimScale cloud-based CFD platform was used to investigate a ducting system and optimize its performance.

 Healthcare-associated infections (HAIs)—the infections that patients can get while receiving treatment in a medical facility—are a major threat to patient safety, yet they are often preventable.
 On any given day, about 1 in 25 hospital patients in the United States has at least one healthcare-associated infection .
-A properly designed negative pressure room (airborne infection isolation room) is one of the most effective ways of minimizing the risk of an epidemic.
+A properly designed negative pressure room (or airborne infection isolation room) is one of the most effective ways of minimizing the risk of an epidemic.

 Since the consequences of a poorly designed isolation room ventilation system can be dire, relying on intuition or hand calculations alone is not enough.
 CFD simulation is emerging as the go-to tool for HVAC engineers, helping them comply with the ASHRAE guidelines on ventilation requirements for healthcare industry facilities and ensuring their safety through online air pressure simulation.
 The above project created with SimScale was a simple illustration of how CFD can be applied to the design process of a negative pressure room, helping identify a design flaw early in the process.

 Learn how to set up your own simulation in a webinar about cleanroom design optimization.
 Just fill out this form and the recording will play automatically.

 Subscribe to the SimScale Blog